cayanide/Anime-Recommendation-System/README.md

 utils/: Contains utility functions like database connection and security (password hashing, token creation). templates/: Contains HTML templates for rendering views (if needed for frontend integration). main.py: The entry point for the FastAPI application, where routers and configurations are initialized.

-Installation
+Installation:

 To run the Anime Recommendation System, follow these steps:

-Clone the repository:

-git clone <repository-url>
-cd Anime-Recommendation-System
-Create a virtual environment:

-python3 -m venv venv
-source venv/bin/activate   # For macOS/Linux
-venv\Scripts\activate      # For Windows
 Install dependencies:

 pip install -r requirements.txt

 Set up environment variables: Create a .env file in the root directory and add the following variables:

-plaintext

 SECRET_KEY=<your-secret-key>
 DATABASE_URL=postgresql://<username>:<password>@localhost/<dbname>

 Set up the database: The application uses SQLAlchemy to interact with a PostgreSQL database.
 Ensure that your PostgreSQL server is running and the database URL is correctly set in the .env file.

 Run the following command to create the necessary database tables:

 alembic upgrade head

 Run the application: To start the server, use Uvicorn:

 uvicorn app.main:app --reload

 Access the API: Open your browser and go to http://127.0.0.1:8000 to access the application.
-The API documentation can be accessed at http://127.0.0.1:8000/docs.

-API Endpoints
 The system exposes the following key API endpoints:

 Authentication Endpoints

 Register User

 URL: /auth/register